Updated September 2023

 - Swiss Federal Data Protection and Information Commissioner (FDPIC)

 How Long Is Your Personal Data Retained?

-Except for information available via Google Analytics, the BACB retains information you provide to the BACB as follows:
+Except for information available from its vendors, the BACB retains information you provide to the BACB as follows:

 - Initial, renewal, and recertification applications; continuing education provider applications; and related correspondence–up to seven (7) years following the conclusion of your status with the BACB as an applicant, certificant, or approved continuing education provider;